SANTA CLARA -- Earthquakes players call rookie Adam Jahn "pillow foot" because they say he has the softest feet in the league.

 Second-half substitutes Jahn, playmaker Cordell Cato and midfielder Sam Garza appeared to spark the Quakes, who took it up a notch in the final 20 minutes, just as they did last year en route to an MLS Supporters' Shield.
-New York, with its international cast of stars,
+New York, with its international cast of stars, wilted in the end.

 On Jahn's tying goal, Ramiro Corrales first passed to Sam Cronin in a seam on the left.
 His deft cross to the far post found Jahn, who closed rapidly and roofed the shot just under the crossbar with an all-out extension.
 The crowd sprang to life.